kappa-db/kappa-core/README.md

 Create a duplex replication stream. `opts` are passed in to [multifeed](https://github.com/noffle/multifeed)'s API of the same name.

+### core.on('error', function (err) {})

+Event emitted when an error within kappa-core has occurred.
+This is very important to listen on, lest things suddenly seem to break and it's not immediately clear why.

 ## Install

 With [npm](https://npmjs.org/) installed, run